natematias/SOC412/1-facebook-poem/README.md

 * include a **table of results** and an **illustration of the average treatment effect**.
 You could (a) show the effect with error bars or (b) show fitted(predicted) values for each condition, with error bars for the treatment (color).
 If you show fitted values, document details of any covariates(predictors) used to generate the fitted values (such as weekend).
 * a paragraph that builds on this finding in the attempt to **convince the foundation to do more evaluation**, with social media, and more broadly in the organization.

-Please submit the assignment via Blackboard in HTML or Word format using the naming convention SURNAME1-SURNAME2-WEEK1-POETRY.doc
+Please submit the assignment via Blackboard in PDF or Word format using the naming convention SURNAME-WEEK1-POETRY.docx

 ## Purpose of the assignment
 The main purpose of this assignment is to gain a rough sense of where different students are in the skills that this class will support you to develop